evollu/react-native-fcm/README.md

 If you send notification with payload only, you can only get the data message when app is in foreground or background.
 Killed app can't show notification
 ### I can't get data notification when app is in background with hybrid notification
 I want to figure it out too.
 Looks like that is how GCM/FCM works.
 I'm sending 2 notification separately for now.
 Let me know if you find a better solution
+### I can't get notification payload when my android app is in foreground
+It is better to use data payload if you need to pass data into application.
+I haven't implemented notification payload handling in android module and am not planning to (the SDK should handle the payload for you)
+### It is missing some features
+Issues and pull requests are welcomed.
+Let's make this thing better!